How much Vitamin D do children need?

 - Braun L., Cohen M; Herbs & Natural Supplements: An evidence based guide, 3rd Edition; Elsevier; Australia; 2010

 - National Health and Medical Research Council (NHMRC); Nutrient Reference Values for Australia and New Zealand including Recommended Dietary Intakes; Canberra; 2006 https://www.nhmrc.gov.au/_files_nhmrc/publications/attachments/n35.pdf

 The National Health and Medical Research Council (NHMRC) released guidelines recommending an Adequate Daily Intake (ADI) of 200IU (5mcg) for children.
 The adequate intake is based on the amount of Vitamin D required for those who receive little sun exposure.2

-For the prevention and treatment of children at risk of Vitamin D deficiency, supplementation of 400IU (10mcg) may be required, or as directed by your healthcare professional.
+For the prevention and treatment of children at risk of Vitamin D insufficiency, supplementation of 400IU (10mcg) may be required, or as directed by your healthcare professional.
 General supplementation guidelines are 200IU (5mcg) per day, or as directed by your healthcare practitioner.

 Supplements are available for children in chewable capsules and liquids for easier administration.
 Liquids can be administered straight in the mouth or to a favourite drink for those fussier eaters.

 If you believe that your child may be at risk of Vitamin D insufficiency, a simple measurement of Vitamin D levels can be conducted by your healthcare practitioner.